Veterans' Health Advisory Panel

 - invests in health research relating to veterans by deciding how the income of the Veterans' Medical Research Trust Fund is to be applied to research grants and awards

-- provides advice, comments, and guidelines to the Minister of Veterans' Affairs on matters relating to veterans' health and the making of regulations.
+- provides advice, comments, and guidelines to the Minister for Veterans on matters relating to veterans' health and the making of regulations.

-Members are appointed by the Minister of Veterans' Affairs.
+Members are appointed by the Minister for Veterans.

 Ms Cathy O'Malley, Chair